Heroes of Archetype

 - Tactical – Enemy creatures that are within 10 feet and can see or hear the ally, must succeed a Wisdom saving throw or be frightened of your ally until the end of your ally’s next turn.

-8. Icon of Glory – You can spend 3 Exploit Points when you roll initiative, every ally that can see or hear you gains your legionnaire level as temporary hit points.
-You can’t do this again until you finish a short or long rest.
+7. Icon of Glory – You can spend 3 Exploit Points when you roll initiative, every ally that can see or hear you gains your legionnaire level as temporary hit points.
+You can’t do this again until you finish a short rest.